 Ukrainians Release War-Rescued Bats in Symbol of Hope

-Anastasiia Vovk, a volunteer at the center, emphasized the importance of the initiative, noting that all 28 bat species in Ukraine are protected due to declining populations.
-"This is crucial for us as an organization because these animals are on a red list of endangered species.
-Preserving them is very important," she said.
-The charity has rescued more than 30,000 bats in total, including 4,000 during the past winter, with many coming from war-torn areas in eastern Ukraine.
+Anastasiia Vovk, a volunteer at the centre, said preserving the bats is crucial because all 28 bat species in Ukraine are protected due to declining populations.
+“These are on a red list of endangered animals,” she explained.
+The charity has rescued more than 30,000 bats in total, including 4,000 last winter.

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list